-Persister cells withstand various stresses by becoming metabolically dormant.
-Persister cells were first described by Hobby et al. (Hobby et al. 1942) with Staphylococcus aureus; they found that 1% of the cells were not killed by penicillin and showed first that penicillin was ineffective against non-growing (cold) cells.
-The main result that these S. aureus persister cells are dormant was corroborated three ways by Bigger (Bigger 1944) by showing that (i) stopping cell growth by lowering the culture temperature generated more persisters to penicillin, (ii) halting growth by removing nutrients generated more persisters, and (iii) reducing growth by adding boric acid at concentrations where it was known to be bacteriostatic generated more persisters.
+Persister cells were first described by Hobby et al. (1942) with Staphylococcus aureus; they found that 1% of the cells were not killed by penicillin and showed first that penicillin was ineffective against non-growing (cold) cells.
+The main result that these S. aureus persister cells are dormant was corroborated three ways by Bigger (1944) by showing that (i) stopping cell growth by lowering the culture temperature generated more persisters to penicillin, (ii) halting growth by removing nutrients generated more persisters, and (iii) reducing growth by adding boric acid at concentrations where it was known to be bacteriostatic generated more persisters.

-Subsequent research has confirmed that persister cells are metabolically inactive or have vastly reduced metabolism; for example, Shah et al. (2006) fractionated metabolically-active cells from those with much reduced metabolism by using a ribosomal promoter fused to a GFP reporter to show that the metabolically-inactive cells were more tolerant to the fluoroquinolone ofloxacin.
-These results were extended by Kwan et al. (2013) who demonstrated that persister cells lack protein synthesis to become tolerant to antibiotics; persistence was increased dramatically by pre-treating cells with (i) rifampin to stop transcription, (ii) with tetracycline to halt translation, and (iii) with carbonyl cyanide m-chlorophenyl hydrazine to halt ATP synthesis.
+Subsequent research has confirmed that persister cells are metabolically inactive or have vastly reduced metabolism; for example, Shah et al. (2006) fractionated metabolically active cells from those with much reduced metabolism by using a ribosomal promoter fused to a GFP reporter to show that the metabolically inactive cells were more tolerant to the fluoroquinolone ofloxacin.
+These results were extended by Kwan et al. (2013) who demonstrated that persister cells lack protein synthesis to become tolerant to antibiotics; persistence was increased dramatically by pre-treating cells with (i) rifampicin to stop transcription, (ii) with tetracycline to halt translation, and (iii) with carbonyl cyanide m-chlorophenyl hydrazone to halt ATP synthesis.
 With these three pre-treatments, nearly all of the bacterial population was converted to persister cells from an initial population of 0.01% (a 10,000-fold increase in persister cells).

 In stark contrast to decades of research showing persister cells are dormant, others have argued that persister cells are metabolically active.
-However, the claims of metabolic activity in persister cells have not been compelling (Wood et al. 2013).
-For example, Orman and Brynildsen (2013) utilized FACS in an attempt to determine whether persister cells were active; however, they likely carried over high numbers of dormant This article is protected by copyright.
-All rights reserved persister cells into their FACS and persister cell assays, and the number of cells they used to make their conclusions were much less than the likely errors in their technique.
-In the study of Wakamoto et al. (2013), they claimed that cells surviving lethal treatment with the prodrug isoniazid were metabolically active; however, isoniazid requires activation by catalase KatG, so the metabolically-active cells tolerant to isoniazid were simply cells with low levels of KatG activity; therefore, the metabolic activity observed for cells surviving isoniazid is not indicative of metabolic activity in persister cells.
+However, the claims of metabolic activity in persister cells have not been compelling (Wood et al., 2013).
+For example, Orman and Brynildsen (2013) utilized FACS in an attempt to determine whether persister cells were active; however, they likely carried over high numbers of dormant persister cells into their FACS and persister cell assays, and the number of cells they used to make their conclusions were much less than the likely errors in their technique.
+In the study of Wakamoto et al. (2013), they claimed that cells surviving lethal treatment with the prodrug isoniazid were metabolically active; however, isoniazid requires activation by catalase KatG, so the metabolically active cells tolerant to isoniazid were simply cells with low levels of KatG activity.
+Therefore, the metabolic activity observed for cells surviving isoniazid is not indicative of metabolic activity in persister cells.

 Furthermore, since persister cell formation is likely a well-regulated response to external stress, metabolism is of course altered as the cells proceed to the dormant state; hence, this change in metabolism on the way to the persister state is not evidence that persister cells themselves are not dormant.
-Critically, a key area to explore is how persisters wake; i.e., what elements of metabolism must remain intact to enable cells to perhaps monitor their environment and to resume growth.
+Critically, a key area to explore is how persisters wake; that is, what elements of metabolism must remain intact to enable cells to perhaps monitor their environment and to resume growth.